 Another raved-about cruise option is Sanibel Island Cruise Line, which has delighted visitors for more than 20 years.
-In addition to tours, guests can also go stand-up paddleboarding, snorkeling, kayaking and more.
+In addition to tours, guests can also stand-up paddleboard, snorkel and kayak.

 Cast Your Line

-Sanibel and Captiva Islands also feature some of the best fishing in the area.
-Whether looking to head out into deep waters or fish from the shore, visitors have dozens of options.
-For fishing excursions on the water, check out Hey Mon Sanibel and MangroveMasters.
+Sanibel and Captiva Islands also feature some of the best fishing in southwest Florida.
+Whether looking to head into deep waters or fish from the shore, visitors have dozens of options.
+For fishing excursions, check out Hey Mon Sanibel and MangroveMasters.
 Both charters offer memorable fishing trips that entertain the whole family.

-Sanibel and Captiva Islands also house wrecks and man-made reefs that welcome families to explore under the water.
+Sanibel and Captiva Islands also have underwater wrecks and man-made reefs that welcome everyone to explore.
 Those planning to snorkel or scuba have access to a 15-mile radius of artificial reefs and other undersea sites.
 One of the largest areas is Edison Reef, located 15 nautical miles from the Sanibel Island Lighthouse.

-Ready to book your getaway?
-Find your Sanibel Island vacation rental to get started.
+Ready to book a getaway?
+Find Sanibel Island vacation rental to get started.